Regularity of FI-modules and local cohomology: Preliminaries on -modules

 \begin{proof} For an $\FI$-module $N$, let $N^{\le n}$ be the natural $\FI$-module defined by

 It is clear that the functor $(-)^{\le n}$ is exact.
 We note that there is a natural surjection $N \to N^{\le n}$.

-Over a noetherian ring, a bounded complex with finitely generated cohomology is quasi-isomorphic to a complex with finitely generated terms (this can be proven via an elementary argument that inductively lifts generators for cohomology groups).
-So we may assume that the terms of $M$ are finitely generated.
+Over a noetherian ring, the category of $\FI$-modules is locally noetherian \cite[Theorem~A]{fi-noeth}.
+Thus by the previous lemma, we may assume that the terms of $M$ are finitely generated.
 Let $n$ be large enough so that that all cohomology groups of $M$ are supported in degrees $\le n$.
-Then $M \to M^{\le n}$ is a quasi-isomorphism, and $M^{\le n}$ is a bounded complex of finitely generated torsion modules. \end{proof}
+Then $M \to M^{\le n}$ is a quasi-isomorphism, and $M^{\le n}$ is a bounded complex of torsion modules.
+Finally, apply Lemma~\ref{lem:fg-homology1} to $M^{\le n}$ to conclude that $M$ is quasi-isomorphic to a bounded complex of finitely generated torsion modules. \end{proof}

 \begin{theorem}[Structure theorem for $\FI$-modules] Let $M$ be a finitely generated $\FI$-module over a noetherian ring $\bk$.
 Then, in the derived category of $\FI$-modules, there is an exact triangle $T \to M \to F \to$ such that \begin{enumerate}[ \rm (a)] \item $T$ is a bounded complex of finitely generated torsion modules supported in nonnegative degrees. \item $F$ is a bounded complex of finitely generated semi-induced modules supported in nonnegative degrees. \end{enumerate} \end{theorem}